GoogleCloudPlatform/functions-framework/README.md

 ## Specification Summary

-A Functions Framework instantiates web server and invokes function code in response to an **HTTP** or **CloudEvent** request depending on the function's signature type.
+A Functions Framework instantiates web server and invokes function code in response to an **HTTP** (`http`) or **CloudEvent** (`cloudevent`) request depending on the function's signature type.
 A Functions Framework may also optionally support functions with signature type `event` for legacy-style events.

 The Functions Framework library must be configurable via environment variables and may be configurable via command-line flags: